ifls/go/CONTRIBUTING.md

 The recommended way to file an issue is by running `go bug`.
 Otherwise, when filing an issue, make sure to answer these five questions:

 1. What version of Go are you using (`go version`)?
 2. What operating system and processor architecture are you using?
 3. What did you do?
 4. What did you expect to see?
 5. What did you see instead?

-For change proposals, see [Proposing Changes To Go](https://github.com/golang/proposal/).
+For change proposals 修改题案, see [Proposing Changes To Go](https://github.com/golang/proposal/).

 ## Contributing code